bambooforest/tono_db/README.md

     ## \caption{Number of languages in different language families}
     ## \end{table}

-Cases of tonogenesis sorted by triggering context.
+## Cases of tonogenesis sorted by triggering context

 ``` r
 x <- tonodb %>% group_by(Type) %>% summarize(`Cases of tonogenesis` = n()) %>% arrange()